0xJayPi/1-horse-store/README.md

 ## Huff and Yul Deep Dives

 This project is a deep dive into the Huff and Yul languages.
-The goal is to acquire a deep understanding of Opcodes, the VM, and the languages themselves.
+The goal is to acquire a further understanding of Opcodes, the VM, and the languages themselves.
 This is a work in progress and will be updated as I continue my learning path.

 ## Reference